-As part of the quality assurance requirements of the NZ Resuscitation Council, learners are invited to complete an evaluation for the course attended.
+As part of the quality assurance requirements of the NZ Resuscitation Council, learners will be invited to complete an evaluation for courses attended.
 This feedback allows the NZ Resuscitation Council to identify course difficulties, give feedback to instructors, and consider modifications to the course and administrative processes.